eirikbakke/studycaster/Readme.txt

     (Tools->Options->C/C++->Add...) with the name "MingGW_32".
 The base directory is "C:\MinGW32\bin".
 Every binary will be from this directory except "make" which will be at "C:\MinGW\msys\1.0\bin\make.exe".
-    * Note: If Cygwin is installed, _do not_ use any of its binaries.
+    * Note: If Cygwin is installed, make sure _not_ to use any of its binaries;
+      they are incompatible with the MSYS ones.
   * Set the SC_JDK_HOME variable in SCNative/Makefile to point to the JDK 1.5
     directory.
 Also add the "include" and "include/win32" JDK 1.5 directories to the include directories for the SCNative C compiler configuration, for both